-This handbook has been developed to help prepare you for your 2nd-year placement.
-Please read it carefully as part of your preparations for your placement.
+This handbook has been developed to help prepare you for your 2nd-year placement, please read it carefully.
 You must adhere to the requirements laid out in this handbook.
 If you have any queries regarding the placement or the handbook, please contact a Practice Educator.